mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

    and ``osi104375_graphite002_red``.
 Load these files and they will be plotted in the mini-plot automatically.

-3. The workspace and spectrum displayed in the mini-plot can be change using the combobox and spinbox seen directly above the mini-plot.
+3. The workspace and spectrum displayed in the mini-plot can be changed using the combobox and spinbox seen directly above the mini-plot.

 4. You may opt to change the x range of the mini-plot by changing the **Integration Range**, or